 Quick-build projects are interim capital improvement projects that further the goals of the ATP.
-These projects require minor construction activities and are typically built with durable, low to moderate cost materials, and last from one year to five years.
+These projects require minor construction activities and are typically built with durable, low-to-moderate-cost materials.
+They are typically designed to last from one year to five years, but could last longer if the materials are maintained and the project continues to be supported by the community.
 These projects have moderate design flexibility to anticipate adjustments that may occur based on community feedback.

-The purpose of a quick-build project is to immediately implement safety needs, allowing a community to benefit quickly from improvements made, and/or allow the people of a community affected by the project to provide input and test the project improvements before they are permanently constructed.
+The purpose of a quick-build project is to immediately implement safety needs, allowing a community to benefit quickly from improvements made, and/or allow the people affected by the project to provide input and test the project improvements before they are permanently constructed.

 Quick-build projects are distinguished from temporary demonstration projects by the types of materials used and the intended duration of the project.
 In addition, quick-build projects have a data collection and study period that lasts from the beginning of the project through completion.
+A testing period of at least six months is required.
 Unlike traditional capital projects, quick-build projects can be adjusted; they can be changed based on community input and further technical analysis over time.
 If the quick-build project is successful, it will later be made permanent.
 If it is not successful, it can be easily deconstructed.
 Quick-build projects are intended to remain in place until capital upgrades are possible.
-All quick-build projects considered for funding in the ATP are expected to collect data to inform the approach for the project.
-Objective metrics are an important part of the process, both for making necessary adjustments and demonstrating success.
-Examples of data that can be collected are: surveys to show how many customers get to key destinations within the project area without cars; analyzed sales tax data to show faster-than-average retail growth on redesigned streets; number of collisions and injuries before and after the quick-build project; and vehicle speeds, volumes and travel times.
+For an overview of the differences between demonstration, quick-build and traditional capital projects, refer to the Quick-Build Supplemental-Guidance on the Caltrans Active Transportation Program website.